qwerty678k/SQL--Golden-State-Warriors-2015-16-Shooting-Dashboard/README.md

 - `Prev_Game_3P` / `Next_Game_3P`: Performance context from surrounding games.
 - `Team_Rank`: The player's standing in the team hierarchy based on season averages.
 - `Top_Shooter` / `Low_Shooter`: The names of the benchmarks used for comparison.

-[ CONTACT ]
-For questions regarding the query logic or methodology, please contact me via profile details provided in this repository.